Garrett-Bodley/apple2-sdk/readme.md

 There is no `make` command as it should only be run on MacOS systems.

 ```
-bash scripts/rename-ac.bash
+./scripts/rename-ac
 ```

 ## Uninstall

-`scripts/uninstall.bash` uninstalls the homebrew packages (and deletes the renamed symlink if it exists).
+`scripts/uninstall` uninstalls the homebrew packages (and deletes the renamed symlink if it exists).
 You can call it directly or via `make`

 ```
-bash scripts/uninstall.bash
+./scripts/uninstall

 # or